jxxssicaa/dh110jessicang/High Fidelity Prototype.md

 #### In-class Cognitive Walkthrough

-My classmates feedback was that the app was clear to use, helpful, and easy to identify and navogate around.
+My classmates feedback was that the app was clear to use, helpful, and easy to identify and navigate around.

 #### Peer Review